VLM Airlines

-VLM Airlines, short for Vlaamse Luchttransport Maatschappij – "Flemish Air Transport Company", was a Belgian airline offering scheduled, charter and ACMI (aircraft, crew, maintenance and insurance) services.
+VLM Airlines, short for Vlaamse Luchttransport Maatschappij ("Flemish Air Transport Company"), was a Belgian airline offering scheduled, charter and ACMI (aircraft, crew, maintenance and insurance) services.
 It was headquartered at Antwerp International Airport in Deurne.
-It ceased operations on 31 August 2018.
-It is not to be confused with its Belgian sister airline VLM Airlines Brussels, which operated leisure charters and ceased operations in December 2018.
-A new airline known as Air Antwerp which was owned by CityJet (75%) and KLM (25%) launched operations on 9 September 2019 and consisted of ex-employees and fleet of VLM Airlines until its closure in 2021.
+After getting to difficultiy and ownership changes, it ceased operations on 31 August 2018.
+It is not to be confused with the almost homonymous Belgian airline VLM Airlines Brussels, which operated leisure charters and ceased operations in December 2018.